sporto/elm-tutorial/010_foundations/union_types.md

 type Answer = Yes | No
 ```

 `Answer` can be either `Yes` or `No`.
-These `Yes` and `No` are commonly called `tags` in Elm.

 Union types are useful for making our code more generic.
 For example a function that is declared like this:

 ```elm
 respond : Answer -> String